Trevor Story Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.15 team ERA ranks 28th across all MLB pitching staffs.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.